Shanidar Cave: Archaeology

-During the fourth season, in 1960, a largely complete adult Neanderthal skeleton was recovered (Shanidar IV).
+During the fourth season of 1960, a largely complete adult Neanderthal skeleton was recovered (Shanidar IV).
 Its state was considerably more fragile than the earlier specimens.
-While extracting it bones of another Neanderthal, possibly two, were noted and tentatively designated Shanidar VI.
-The former was presumed male and the later female based on size.
-The badly damaged and scattered remains of one adult Neanderthal male was designated Shanidar V. After the field material had been processed and analyzed more Neanderthal remains were declared.
+While extracting it, the bones of another Neanderthal specimen, or possibly two, were noted and tentatively designated Shanidar VI.
+The former was presumed male and the latter female based on size.
+The badly damaged and scattered remains of one adult Neanderthal male was designated Shanidar V.

+After the field material had been processed and analyzed, more Neanderthal remains were declared.
 Shanidar 9 was an infant represented only by vertebrae.
-The remains of Shanidar 9 were discovered in the removal of Shanidar 4 when encasing it in sediment block and transporting it to the Baghdad Museum.
-Shanidar 8 was an adult with partial fragmentary skeleton.
+The remains of Shanidar 9 were discovered during the removal of Shanidar 4 when encasing it in sediment block and transporting it to the Baghdad Museum.
+Shanidar 8 was an adult with a partial fragmentary skeleton.
 Shanidar 6 and 7 were skull, teeth and partial skeleton, all fragmentary.
-Shanidar 1, 2, 3, 5, and 7 were found as individual burials while the other remains were found in a single compressed block.

-Overall these excavations found the remains of seven adult and two infants Neanderthals, dating from around 65,000–35,000 years ago.
+Shanidar 1, 2, 3, 5, and 7 were found as individual burials, while the other remains were found in a single compressed block.Overall these excavations found the remains of seven adult and two infants Neanderthals, dating from around 65,000–35,000 years ago.
 These individuals were uncovered amongst a Mousterian layer (layer D), overlaid by a Baradostian culture layer (layer C), a Mesolithic Zarzian layer (layer B) and a Holocene Neolithic layer (layer A), accompanied by various stone tools and animal remains.
-The cave also contains two later proto-Neolithic cemeteries, one of which dates back about 10,600 years and contains 35 individuals, and is considered by Solecki to belong to the Natufian culture.
+The cave also contains two later proto-Neolithic cemeteries, one of which dates back about 10,600 BCE and contains 35 individuals, and is considered by Solecki to belong to the Natufian culture.
+Also, in 2018, Shanidar-11 and Shanidar-12 were discovered.

 Recent work

 Investigations were conducted in 2014-2015 under the auspices of the Kurdistan Directorate of Antiquities.
 The remains found in the Shanidar cave are being reexamined to analyze the mortuary activity of the Neanderthal people who inhabited this area.
 There are various signs of activity with the remains after death being that the position of the skull and mandible of Shanidar 1 were not natural.
 Examinations of other sites will be integral in understanding and analyzing the activity of the remains after death of those found in the Shanidar cave.
 Additional work is being conducted on the faunal remains found in Layer D at the University of Chicago to analyze butchery activity.
-Many remains found had cut marks that where caused by flint items which correlates to butchery practices.
+Many remains found had cut marks that were caused by flint items which correlates to butchery practices.